quantifiedcode/python-anti-patterns/docs/performance/using_key_in_list_to_check_if_key_is_contained_in_a_list.rst

 Use a set or dictionary instead of a list .........................................

-In the modified module below, the list has been changed to a set.
+In the modified code below, the list has been changed to a set.
 This is much more efficient behind the scenes, as Python can attempt to directly access the target number in the set, rather than iterate through every item in the list and compare every item to the target number.

 .. code:: python